 Now to be fair, this was a long time ago.
 You might say, OK, Joe has learned a thing or two since then, he’s more experienced now.
 He must have a better understanding of how things work than he did back then.
 That’s a reasonable theory.

 But Joe still runs around proposing insane ideas to problems he doesn’t understand.
-Witness his “plan” to address COVID, which consists of a) a bunch of things DJT is already doing; and b) a nationwide mask mandate Joe would lack the authority to impose as president.
+Witness his “plan” to address COVID, which consists of a) a bunch of things DJT has already instituted; and b) a mask mandate Joe would lack the authority to impose as president.
 Sounds like the guy who bought that house back in the ’70s.

 This is a guy who complains that “families are reeling” and notes how many people are on unemployment.
 Yet he wants to confiscate more capital from the companies that could be hiring them.
 Kind of like the guy who sold a piece of land to get money and found out he had sold his own driveway.